kiytang/epicodus/README.md

 Make a page about your favorite sports team with Skeleton.

 ## What I learnt:
 Incorporated buttons within my sports page.
-For this task I used both:
+For this task I used two types:
 - a standard size:

 ```sh